 Programs specially designed to help you become a successful lawyer in any organization.

-Philadelphia Diversity Law Group (PDLG) hosts an annual pre-work seminar for students who are part of the PDLG Fellows Program.
-The Program is an all-day event and substantive presentations include presentations or panels on the do’s and don’ts for summer associates, life as a young lawyer, how law departments work, professionalism, dealing with difficult situations related to diversity, managing assignments, how law firms work and dealing with difficult situations related to work assignments.
-The seminar is followed by a reception where students have a chance to talk to each other, to PDLG alums and to some of the presenters.
+The annual PDLG Pre-Work Seminar is an all-day event with substantive presentations on topics such as do’s and don’ts for summer associates, life as a young lawyer, how law firms and departments work, professionalism, getting and using feedback, dealing with difficult situations related to diversity, managing assignments, dealing with difficult situations related to work assignments.
+The seminar is followed by a reception where students have a chance to talk to each other, to PDLG alums, to presenters, and to others from PDLG.

-PDLG believes that the skills needed to comfortably participate in both formal and informal networking opportunities are skills that can be learned and developed.
-Further, PDLG believes that the ability to take advantage of networking opportunities is important for the growth of a legal career.
+PDLG believes that the skills needed to participate in both formal and informal networking opportunities comfortably are skills that can be learned and developed.
+Further, PDLG believes that taking advantage of networking opportunities is important for the growth of a legal career.
+In some years, PDLG holds an in-person seminar on networking – in others, the advice is given through written materials.
+In any case, guidance centers on networking prospects, spanning from extensive gatherings to unexpected encounters in elevators, as well as honing skills ranging from choosing the proper placement for a name tag to adeptly initiating and concluding conversations.

 What You Learn